atbentley/bevy_plugin_billboard/README.md

-# bevy_billboard
+# bevy_plugin_billboard

 ![](assets/screenshot.png?raw=true)

 Adds a billboard render pipeline to bevy.

-Currently only supports in-world spherical billboards
+Billboards can be coloured, textured, and either drawn with correct z-ordering, or drawn on top of other in world meshes.

 ## Usage